 Read more: Enve SES 5.6 review

 Enve has an enviable record for its premium carbon wheelsets.
-A pioneer of deep section carbon rims, it’s been a feature of the pro circuit for years, its wheels currently being ridden by NTT Pro Cycling .
+A pioneer of deep-section carbon rims, the brand has been a feature of the pro circuit for years, its wheels currently being ridden by NTT Pro Cycling .

-Enve’s SES 5.6 have received an updated hubs that offer better durability.
-The front rim is 54mm deep whilst the rear is is 63mm which is more aerodynamic and the wheels are both tubular and tubeless ready.
+Enve’s SES 5.6 have received an updated hubset that offer better durability.
+The front rim is 54mm deep whilst the rear is 63mm which is more aerodynamic and the wheels are available for tubular tires or clinchers/tubeless-ready.
 We tested the latter and found them to be particularly tubeless friendly, setting up with no hassle at all.

 Read more: Borg 31 wheels review

 The handbuilt wheels are a wheelset for all seasons, come with just a hint of aero to add elements of speed and rode so well we selected them for 2019 Editors Choice.

 The all-weather training/ racing wheels come with a tubeless 31mm deep rim, with an external width of 24mm, which we found ideal for 25mm tires.

 The rims are paired with Miche Primato hubs, big 6001 bearings, and with Sapim CX-Force spokes at the rear for extra stiffness and Sapim CX Rays at the front.

 The end package is a decently priced around wheels with low rolling resistance, that are super stable and strong enough to match the no-nonsense riding on British lanes.

 Buy now in the UK: at Tweeks Cycles for £380